 - Vexed: angry

-At the very end, bear testimony that we should always try to be like Jesus!
+Bear testimony that we should always try to be like Jesus!

 Find my Mirror the Savior Review Activity for this song HERE.